 How to keep caregiver strain from snowballing into depression

-Being the sole or primary caregiver of an ailing loved one can be rewarding, but it can also be extremely stressful.
+Although being the sole or primary caregiver of an ailing loved one can be rewarding, it can also be extremely stressful.
 The tasks and challenges involved—from bathing, toileting, and feeding to managing medications and doctors' appointments and coping with difficult behaviors—are frequently overwhelming.

 Caregivers also often sacrifice their own physical and emotional needs in an effort to provide the best possible care for their loved ones.
 The resulting anger, anxiety, sadness, isolation, and exhaustion—as well as the guilt for feeling this way—exact a heavy toll that can lead to depression.